It was four months since I'd last gone to see my friend.

 I went to Gertrude's place.
 The door was hanging open a little bit.

-I went in.
 The place had been ransacked.
 Gertrude was lying on the floor in her bedroom and had been dead for at least a few days or more.
-Her body had started to decompose and the flies had found it.

 I stepped back and I almost fainted.
-It felt unreal to me, like someone had played a joke with a dummy dressed in her housecoat and slippers.
+It looked like someone had played a joke with a dummy dressed in her housecoat and slippers.
 The skin on her ankles was mottled purple.
 I ran out of air to breathe and my heart went into shock and I stumbled out her front door and called 911 to tell them I'd found the body.
-They patched me through to the county coroner and I just got done with them.
+They patched me through to the county coroner.
 They carried her out on a gurney with a sheet over her.

 I looked around her place.
 Stuff was missing.
 Her metal nest with the colored stones in it, her ruby necklace, the prescription medications on her nightstand.
 People had come into her house and taken stuff.
 Why was I noticing this?